Riverhead/market_speculator/README.md

 LIMITED FUNDS.
 IF YOU RUN THIS AGAINST YOUR PRIMARY WALLET REALLY "BAD THINGS" COULD HAPPEN.

-The purpose of this bought is:
+The purpose of this bot is:
 1) Create a simple bot as a base to create more complex bots
 2) Generate traffic in the bitUSD:BTSX market